 We produced a booklet

 which summarises the whole project, reminds people of our objectives and what we did, and presents our findings and conclusions.
-We worked with the Malagasy cartoonist Eric Andriantsialonina (also known as Dwa) to try and communicate quite complex ideas in an attractive and accessible way.
+We worked with the Malagasy cartoonist Eric Andriantsialonina (also known as Dwa) to try to communicate quite complex ideas in an attractive and accessible way.
 We also have reports for each site we work in, giving the details of the particular data collected at that site (for example the detailed summary data from questionnaires done in a particular area-giving information on food security of households, numbers of children in school etc).
 The detailed reports go to the local authorities from the commune mayor (in the nearby town), president of fokontany and village chiefs.